transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_reward_amount`: This metric represents the LPT rewards claimed in each reward transaction.
 It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_gas_used`: This metric represents the gas used in each reward transaction.
 It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_gas_price`: This metric represents the gas price used for executing the reward transaction.
+- `livepeer_orch_reward_gas_price`: This metric represents the gas price in Wei used for executing the reward transaction.
 It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_gas_cost`: This metric represents the gas cost of each reward transaction.
+- `livepeer_orch_reward_gas_cost`: This metric represents the gas cost of each reward transaction in Gwei.
 It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_block_number`: This metric denotes the block number in which each reward transaction was included.
 It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_block_time`: This metric represents the block time of the block in which each reward transaction was included.
 It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_round`: This metric represents the Livepeer protocol round in which each reward transaction was executed.
 It includes the `id` label representing the transaction hash.